 Restricted stock may be subject to restrictions, including continued employment, achievement of performance goals or other criteria.
 The Committee will determine the purchase price, if any, applicable to restricted stock awards.
 Payment of the purchase price for restricted stock, if any, may be made in cash, by check or cash equivalent or by such other consideration as the Committee approves (or by any combination thereof).
-Except for restrictions on transfer and such other restrictions as the Committee may impose on restricted stock, award holders will have all the rights of a shareholder with respect to the restricted stock, including dividend and voting rights.
+Except for restrictions on transfer and such other restricted stock, including dividend and voting rights.
 The Committee determines the terms of each restricted stock award at the time of the grant.